PBT Partners with Dance Theatre of Harlem

 Loti Falk retired as executive director.

-PBT made its New York City debut at the Joyce Theater with a program including Ruth Page’s The Merry Widow and Patrick Frantz’s Portraits.
+PBT made its New York City debut at the Lehman College Center for the Performing Arts with a program including Ruth Page’s The Merry Widow and Patrick Frantz’s Portraits.

 The company closed its first decade with a promising forecast for the future: the establishment of Pittsburgh Ballet Theatre School with class offerings for beginning, intermediate and advanced dancers.